opensource-lgpl-gpl/RaspberryPiZeroW_Hat_GPIB/README.md

 I worked on this project about 6-8 hours total; most of the time was spent on tool setup and getting used to KiCAD, FreeCAD, and FreeRoute on a Mac machine.

-This $25 dongle RaspberryPiZeroWHat_GPIB would be placed on every old lab instrument to modernize/"upgrade" it.
+This $25 dongle RaspberryPiZeroW_Hat_GPIB would be placed on every old lab instrument to modernize/"upgrade" it.

 ## Bill of Materials from Digikey and OshPark and Raspberry Pi
 ### (Total Cost of Materials)